 - Air pressure applied

-- Mechanical advantage3 from internal mechanisms
+- Mechanical advantage from internal mechanisms

 Bepto vs. OEM Comparison